antokara/RPi-Pico-W-Water-Monitor/README.md

 1. to initialize the project
    1. `pio project init`
    1. should give `Project has been successfully updated!`
+1. select the active project environment
+    1. `>PlatformIO: Switch Project Environment` or from the bottom left corner of the IDE
+    1. select USB (for first upload) or OTA (for subsequent ones but change the upload_port IP)
 1. to build
    1. `>PlatformIO: Build` or `pio run` or from the bottom left corner of the IDE
    1. should result in `[SUCCESS]`